LiaoChinTe/netsquid-simulation/AnonymousTransmission/README.md

 ## Protocol Steps

-1. Sender and receiver are assigned before the protocol starts.
+1. Sender and receiver roles are assigned to **sideNode** 1 and 2 before the protocol starts in this case.
+Sender prepares its qubit to be teleport.
 2. The **centerNode** (trusted third party) distributes 4-parties W state, and send to all **sideNodes**.
-3. All **sideNodes** apart from sender and receiver perform standard basis measurement.
-Send the result to CenterNode.
+3. All **sideNodes** apart from the sender and receiver perform standard basis measurement.
+Send results to the **centerNode**.
-4. CenterNode gethers all measurment results, abort protocol if any none-zero results from measurements.
+4. **CenterNode** gethers all measurment results, abort protocol if any none-zero results from measurements.
 Continue only if all results are 0.
 5. Sender node apply Sender Quantum Teleportation protocol, While receiver node apply Receiver Quantum Teleportation protocol.
-6. Receiver can verify the received qubit state.
+6. After those Teleportation protocol, The receiver should be able to receive the specific quantum state that sender prepared.